 As long as the load doesn’t consume too much power…

-- All series components with the emitter resistor will pass that same amount of current (because they are in series).
+- All components connected in series with the emitter resistor will pass that same amount of current.
+That is the electrical property of components in series.

 To support this site, check out the following links: